Vaiṣṇava Siddhānta Mālā Part 1 – Chapter Six

 Question: What type of person searches for material expertise?

 Answer: Those aṣṭāṅga-yogīs who have achieved perfection, as well as the ṣaḍāṅga-yogīs*, seek material expertise through the results of mystic powers.

 * Ṣaḍāṅga-yoga is a yoga system employed by followers of śaiva-siddhānta.

 Question: If the mundane happiness of this world and nirvāṇa are both condemned, what remains for the jīva?

 Answer: The jīva’s innate bliss remains.
 The two aforementioned types of happiness are material impositions.
-The realization of the jīva’s innate bliss is not a material imposition.
+The realisation of the jīva’s innate bliss is not a material imposition.

-Question: What is realization of the jīva’s innate bliss?
+Question: What is realisation of the jīva’s innate bliss?